ctittel/fresh-docker/README.md

 ```bash
 xinit `which bash` -- :3 vt2
 ```
-2. Change its screen resolution if you want: `DISPLAY=:3 xrandr --fb 1600x900`
+2. Change its screen resolution if you want: `DISPLAY=:3 xrandr --fb 1920x1080`
 3. Optional: Start the vnc server and connect to it with your PC
     1. Start VNC server: `DISPLAY=:3 x11vnc -nopw -forever -shared`
     2. On your PC: Establish SSH bridge to the VNC server: `ssh -N -T -L 5900:localhost:5900 user@remotehost &`
     3. On your PC: Start the vnc client: `vncviewer localhost:5900`
+4. Start `agent` with the corresponding `docker run` command above
-4. Start `simulation`:
+5. Start `simulation`:
     1. Set the `DISPLAY` variable in your current SSH shell so the simulation knows its X server: `export DISPLAY=:3`
     2. Start `simulation` with the corresponding `docker run` command above
-5. Start `agent` with the corresponding `docker run` command above

 ### Running agent for training with OpenAI gym
 Execute the two commands given under `agent-vnc`.